Tristan Vukčević: National team career

-Due to his father's background, Vukčević is eligible to represent Greece, Bosnia and Herzegovina or Serbia internationally, while due to his mother's background he is eligible to represent Sweden.
+Due to his father's background, Vukčević is eligible to represent Greece, Bosnia and Herzegovina, or Serbia internationally, while due to his mother's background he is eligible to represent Sweden.
 Also, he is eligible to represent Italy or Spain.
-According to his father, Vukčević decided to represent Serbia internationally.
+According to his father in 2022, Vukčević decided to play for Serbia internationally.
+On 28 July 2025, Vukčević was selected to the preliminary squad of the Serbian team for EuroBasket 2025.